piskvorky/gensim/docs/src/tut1.rst

  ['graph', 'minors', 'trees'],
  ['graph', 'minors', 'survey']]

-Your way of processing the documents will likely vary; here, we only split on whitespace to tokenize, followed by lowercasing each word.
-In fact, we use this particular (simplistic and inefficient) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.
+Your way of processing the documents will likely vary; here, I only split on whitespace to tokenize, followed by lowercasing each word.
+In fact, I use this particular (simplistic and inefficient) setup to mimick the experiment done in Deerwester et al.'s original LSA article [1]_.

-The ways to process documents are so varied and application- and language-dependent that we decided to *not* constrain them by any interface.
+The ways to process documents are so varied and application- and language-dependent that I decided to *not* constrain them by any interface.
 Instead, a document is represented by the features extracted from it, not by its "surface" string form: how you get to the features is up to you.
-Below we describe one common, general-purpose approach (called :dfn:`bag-of-words`), but keep in mind that different application domains call for different features, and, as always, it's `garbage in, garbage out <http://en.wikipedia.org/wiki/Garbage_In,_Garbage_Out>`_...
+Below I describe one common, general-purpose approach (called :dfn:`bag-of-words`), but keep in mind that different application domains call for different features, and, as always, it's `garbage in, garbage out <http://en.wikipedia.org/wiki/Garbage_In,_Garbage_Out>`_...

-To convert documents to vectors, we will use a document representation called `bag-of-words <http://en.wikipedia.org/wiki/Bag_of_words>`_.
+To convert documents to vectors, we'll use a document representation called `bag-of-words <http://en.wikipedia.org/wiki/Bag_of_words>`_.
 In this representation, each document is represented by one vector where each vector element represents a question-answer pair, in the style of: